 There were waterfalls EVERYWHERE – down the cliff and down the road “ceiling”.
 I recalled a dangerous moment when a wide and powerful waterfall on the left side of the road overflowed such that water actually swept across the road we were on and flowed down the other side of the road, into the deep gorge.
 This means that we could have been swept down the gorge and into the muddy rapids hundreds of meters beneath the road.

 No photos taken of course as we were fearing for our lives.
 Everything felt so dangerous like we were not supposed to be there.

 On other parts of the road, curtains of rain came down on us to make sure we were 100% drenched.
 Was that our punishment for entering Taroko Gorge on her angry day?

 Along the road, we saw fallen boulders and rocks in our path.
 There were many “What-if” in our minds.
 Like would we end up like a squashed ant?

 Before reaching our first destination, we were already thoroughly soaked and feeling rather miserable.
-It didn’t help that Taroko Gorge was cold and shrouded by mist.
+It didn’t help that Taroko Gorge was cold and shrouded in mist.